 Are the dollars you spend supporting your local economy?

 Social procurement is a growing best practice that governments & other public purchasers can use to create social, environmental & ethical value that can contribute to building healthy and resilient communities.

 Across British Columbia, local governments and other large purchasers spend billions of dollars on goods, services and infrastructure projects.
-Since 2016, BCSPI members have been identifying ways to integrate social procurement principles and actions into their spending to create additional social, environmental & ethical value that can contribute directly to the social and economic resiliency of our communities.
+Since 2016, BCSPI members have been identifying ways to integrate social procurement principles and practices into their spending to create additional social, environmental & cultural value that contributes directly to the resiliency of their communities.

 What is social procurement?

-Every purchase has a social, economic, cultural, and environmental impact.
-Social procurement is about using your existing purchasing to capture those impacts to achieve overarching institutional, governmental, or organizational goals that help shape inclusive, vibrant and healthy communities.
+Every purchase has a social, economic, social, and environmental impact.
+Social procurement is about using your existing purchasing to capture those impacts to achieve overarching goals and objectives that help shape inclusive, vibrant and healthy communities.
 It is a shift from requiring ‘lowest price’ to achieving ‘best value’.